Table of Contents

 Vendor Directory

-Laravel application works with many libraries and composer for dependency management.
+Laravel application works with many libraries and composers for dependency management.
 Hence Vendor folder stores composer dependencies and packages.

 Learn how to